Murli Manohar Joshi

-Murli Manohar Joshi (born 5 January 1934) is an Indian politician.
-He is one of the founding members of the Bharatiya Janata Party (BJP) and served as its President from 1991 to 1993.
-In addition to his role in the BJP, he has been a lifelong member of the Rashtriya Swayamsevak Sangh (RSS), a far-right Hindu nationalist organisation.
-Joshi is the former Member of Parliament from Kanpur Lok Sabha constituency.
+Murli Manohar Joshi (born 5 January 1934) is an Indian politician and physicist.
+He is one of the founding members and a senior leader of the Bharatiya Janata Party (BJP) and served as its president from 1991 to 1993.
+In addition to his role in the BJP, he is a lifelong member of the Rashtriya Swayamsevak Sangh (RSS), a Hindutva paramilitary organisation.
+Joshi is a former Member of Parliament from Kanpur Lok Sabha constituency.
 He is a former professor of physics in University of Allahabad.
-He is one of the senior most leaders of the BJP and one of the founding members.
 Joshi later became the Union Human Resources & Development Minister in the National Democratic Alliance government.
 Joshi was awarded Padma Vibhushan, the second-highest civilian award, in 2017 by the Government of India.

 Background and personal life

 Joshi was born in Delhi on 5 January 1934.
 His family hails from Almora in Kumaon region, which is now part of the Uttarakhand state.
 His father's name was Manmohan Joshi.
 In 1966, Joshi was married to Tarla Joshi, a lady of his own community and similar family background, in a match arranged by their families in the usual Indian way.
 The lifelong marriage has proven entirely harmonious and conventional.
 The couple are the parents of two daughters, Nivedita and Priyamvada.